TEMPLATE LANGUAGE TO INCLUDE IN SYLLABUS:

 Gephardt Institute

-Students play an essential role in a vibrant and functioning democracy!
-In addition to the November 2022 midterm elections, state and local elections will take place throughout the year and have a direct impact on our communities.
-You can register to vote, request an absentee ballot, confirm your polling location, and get Election Day reminders at http://wustl.turbovote.org for any of the 50 states and Washington D.C.
+Students play an essential role in a vibrant and functioning democracy.
+State and local elections take place throughout the year and have a direct impact on our communities.
+Visit vote411.org to find dates and details of upcoming elections in every state.
+You can register to vote, request an absentee ballot, confirm your polling location, and get Election Day reminders at https://wustl.turbovote.org for any of the 50 states and Washington D.C.
 WashU students are considered Missouri residents, and eligible student voters can register to vote in the state of Missouri or their home state.
-The deadline to register to vote in Missouri in this year’s midterm election is Wednesday, October 12, 2022.
-The election will take place on Tuesday, November 8, 2022.
-If you are ineligible to vote, you can participate by encouraging your friends to register and vote, engaging your peers in local issues, and taking part in other civic and community engagement activities.
-For more resources on voting and other civic and community engagement opportunities, please visit http://washuvotes.wustl.edu and http://gephardtinstitute.wustl.edu.
+You need to update your voter registration every time you move, even within the same city.

 Additional Information for Faculty Awareness